Vincenzo Cotroni: The October Crisis

 Starting in September 1969, Frank D'Asti of the Cotroni family contributed heavily to the leadership bid of Pierre Laporte to be the leader of the Quebec Liberal Party.
-On 16 April 1970, Laporte met with D'Asti and Nicolo di Iorio of the Cotroni family.
-On 3 May 1970, a police wiretap recorded di Iori and D'Asti expressing the hope that Laporte be appointed the Quebec Attorney General.
+On April 16, 1970, Laporte met with D'Asti and Nicolo di Iorio of the Cotroni family.
+On May 3, 1970, a police wiretap recorded di Iori and D'Asti expressing the hope that Laporte be appointed the Quebec Attorney General.

 In August 1970, Cotroni went to Acapulco, Mexico to attend a "crime summit" attended by gangsters from Canada, the United States and France to discuss how to take advantage of the plans to legalize casinos in Quebec.
 The plan was to take over the casinos to use them as fronts for money laundering.
 The subject was considered so important that Meyer Lansky served as the chairman of the conference, representing "the Commission."

-On 5 October 1970, James Cross, the British trade commissioner in Montreal, was kidnapped by the FLQ, starting what is known as the October Crisis.
-On 8 October 1970, the FLQ Manifesto was read out on national television and radio in both English and French in an attempt to buy time for Cross, whom the FLQ had threatened to execute unless their manifesto was read out.
-The manifesto singled out as one of the supposed exploiters of the French Canadian working class "the election-riggers Simard-Cotroni."
+On October 5, 1970, James Cross, the British trade commissioner in Montreal, was kidnapped by the Front de libération du Québec, starting what is known as the October Crisis.
+On October 8, 1970, the FLQ Manifesto was read out on national television and radio in both English and French in an attempt to buy time for Cross, whom the FLQ had threatened to execute unless their manifesto was broadcast.

+The manifesto singled out as one of the exploiters of the French Canadian working class "the election-riggers Simard-Cotroni."
+The reference to Simard was to a wealthy French Canadian family of shipbuilders.
+The Premier of Quebec, Robert Bourassa, was married to Andrée Simard, and was often accused of favouring the Simard family.
 The manifesto stated that violence was acceptable means of winning Quebec independence because "The Liberal Party's victory was nothing, but the victory of the election-riggers, Simard-Cotroni.
 As a result, the British parliamentary system is finished and the Front de Libération du Quebec will never allow itself to be distracted by the pseudo-elections that the Anglo-Saxon capitalists toss to the people of Quebec every four years."

-The reference to Simard was to a wealthy French Canadian family of shipbuilders.
-The Premier of Quebec, Robert Bourassa, was married to Andrée Simard, and was often accused of favouring the Simard family.
-The Cotroni referenced in the manifesto was Vic Cotroni, who was a well known supporter of the Parti libéral du Québec.
-Cotroni was said to have enraged by the manifesto, which drew national attention upon himself in a very unflattening way.
+Cotroni was a well known supporter of the Parti libéral du Québec.
+Cotroni was said to have been enraged by the manifesto, which drew national attention upon himself in a very unflattering way.